hgorelick/Lyricist-AI/README.md

   the local dictionary to find rhymes quickly and efficiently. <br><br>

 ### **How to Run**
-1. My program runs best in *Command Prompt* or *Terminal*, please do not try to run it in Git Bash.<br>

-2. Click [here](https://github.com/hgorelick/Lyricist-AI/archive/master.zip) to download the repository.
+1. Click [here](https://github.com/hgorelick/Lyricist-AI/archive/master.zip) to download the repository.
 If the link doesn't work, please scroll to the top of the page and click the green "clone or download" button.<br>

-3. Once downloaded, unzip the folder.
+2. Once downloaded, unzip the folder.
 Next, open Command Prompt or Terminal and navigate to the folder containing our repository.<br>

-4. Now, enter "python generate.py" (without the quotes) into the command line.
+3. Now, enter "python generate.py" (without the quotes) into the command line.

-5. Follow prompts and enjoy!
+4. Follow prompts and enjoy!

 ### **Future Goals**
 I intend on editing the code so that the user can input an artist of their choice and receive the same results.
 I also will need to adapt/develop a grammar model in order to ensure that the lines not only rhyme, but make sense as well.